Anmol2112-sys/Anmol2112-sys/README.md

 ## 🎯 About Me

 Hi!
-I'm **Anmol**, a passionate student with expertise in **C++**, **data analytics**.
+I'm **Anmol**, a passionate student with expertise in **C++**, **data engineer**.
 I specialize in building robust applications ranging from secure authentication systems to audio processing tools, while leveraging data analytics techniques to solve real-world problems.

 - 💻 Expert in C++ for system programming and performance-critical applications
-- 📊 Skilled in data analytics, predictive modeling, and machine learning
+- 📊 Skilled in data analytics, predictive modeling, machine learning, and Amazon Web Services
 - 🔐 Experienced with secure authentication and user management systems
 - 🤝 Open to collaboration on challenging projects
 - 📚 Advocate for clean, efficient, and maintainable code